Narrative of the Life of Frederick Douglass: Synopsis

 After the main narrative, Douglass's appendix clarifies that he is not against religion as a whole; instead he referred to "the slaveholding religion of this land, and with no possible reference to Christianity proper".
-He condemns the hypocrisy in southern Christianity between what is taught and the actions of the slaveowners who practice it.
-He compares their Christianity to the practices of "the ancient scribes and Pharisees" and quotes passages from Matthew 23 calling them hypocrites.
-At the end, he includes a satire of a hymn "said to have been drawn, several years before the present anti-slavery agitation began, by a northern Methodist preacher, who, while residing at the south, had an opportunity to see slaveholding morals, manners, and piety, with his own eyes", titled simply "A Parody".
-It criticizes religious slaveowners, each stanza ending with the phrase "heavenly union", mimicking the original's form.
+He includes a satire of a hymn, titled simply "A Parody".
+It criticizes religious slave owners, each stanza ending with the phrase "heavenly union", mimicking the original's form.